Understanding Skewness in Data and Its Impact on Data Analysis (Updated 2023)

 The concept of skewness is baked into our way of thinking.
-When we look at a visualization, our minds intuitively discern the pattern in that chart.
+When we look at a visualization, our minds intuitively discern the pattern in that chart, whether we are data scientists or beginners working on a python dataset.

 As you might already know, India has more than 50% of its population below the age of 25 and more than 65% below the age of 35.
-If you’ll plot the distribution of the age of the population of India, you will find that there is a hump on the left side of distribution and the right side is comparatively planar.
-In other words, we can say that there’s a skew towards the end, right?
+If you plot the distribution of the age of the population of India, you will find that there is a hump on the left side of the distribution, and the right side is comparatively planar.
+In other words, we can say that there’s a skew toward the end, right?

 Table of Contents